JRMeyer/jrmeyer.github.io/_posts/2016-01-19-Installing-Praat-on-Ubuntu.markdown

 josh@yoga:~/Desktop$ git clone https://github.com/praat/praat.git
 {% endhighlight %}

-If you do an **ls** on your Desktop, you should see a new, praat directory.
+If you do an **ls** or **la** on your Desktop, you should see a new, praat directory.
 Here are located all the files (Makefiles) to install it correctly.
 Let's take a look at what we've just got:

 {% highlight bash %}
 josh@yoga:~/Desktop$ la praat